guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 .venv\Scripts\python.exe scripts\create_secrets.py --token "AA:BB:CC:DD:EE:FF:00:11:22:33:44:55:66:77:88"
 ```

-Now you should have a secrets.yaml file that (optionally) contains your specific token.
+Now you should have a secrets.yaml file that (optionally) contains your wake token.
+Do not worry if you skipped manually capturing a wake token, you can quickly sniff the token usihg the ESP32 board.
+Sniffing is much easier than manual capture and editing of hex numbers.

 The helper script refuses to overwrite an existing `secrets.yaml`.
 CAUTION: Do not commit your `secrets.yaml` or a personalised firmware binary to GitHub.
-Both contain device credentials, and the binary also embeds the wake token.
+Both contain device credentials, and the binary also embeds your wake token.

-## 5. Build and Flash Firmware for Your Choice of IR Remote
+## 5\.
+Build and Flash Firmware for Your Choice of IR Remote
 ### Make Files
 "Make" files are where you specify desired combination of board type, IR profile, and name your new IR translator.
 A template make files is provided. ***make-esp32-TEMPLATE.yaml***